-Free Operant Conditioning Essay Sample
+Free Operant Conditioning Explained Essay Sample

 Psychologists define learning as a process by which practices relatively result in permanent change in potential behaviour.
 Through our cognition processes, we are able to learn events that are safe and those that are dangerous.
 Learning in this sense happens without individual experiencing direct events.
 There are different kinds of learning but chapter 5 focuses on conditioning which is the acquisition of specific patterns of behaviour in the presence of a defined stimuli.